ayanalamMOON/TheTechNous-Backend/README.md

 ## Project Overview

-TheTechNous is a web application designed for The TechNous club.
-It provides a platform for members to share and discuss various topics related to technology.
+This is a Backend for the main website of our TechNous club .

 ## Setup Instructions